dwrobel/flatcam/README.md

 - fixed an issue that caused the impossibility to load a GCode file that contained the % symbol even when was loaded in a regular way from the File menu
 - re-added the CNC tool diameter entry for the CNCjob object in Selected tab.FCSpinner
 - since the CNCjob geometry creation is only useful for graphical purposes and have no impact on the GCode creation I have removed the cascaded union on the GCode geometry therefore speeding up the Gcode display by many factors (perhaps hundreds of times faster)
+- added a secondary link in the bookmark manager
+- fixed the bookmark manager order of bookmark links; first two links are always protected from deletion or drag-and-drop to other positions

 13.10.2019